lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ## Rationale

 The structure of the key value layout as JSON allows interfaces to auto decode these key values as they will know how to decode them.
-`keyType` always describes *how* a key MUST be treated.
-and `valueType` describes how the value MUST be decoded.
-And `value` always describes *how* a value SHOULD be treated.

 ## Example